Political newcomer Youngkin wins Virginia GOP governor race

 Smith's surprisingly strong showing was interpreted by some as a good sign for Chase, a hard-right gubernatorial candidate who has been censured in the General Assembly in a bipartisan vote and is most closely associated with former President Donald Trump.

-Chase, though, sat in third place after the fifth round of balloting.
-She has suggested she might run as an independent if she feels like the nomination process was unfair, particularly if Snyder wins the nomination.
+Chase, though, finished in third place.
+She has suggested she might run as an independent if she feels like the nomination process was unfair.

 Democrats will choose their nominee next month in a state-run primary.
 Former governor Terry McAuliffe is the front-runner in a field of five candidates.